will-y/crystal-tools/README.md

   - Reflected projectile will auto-target mobs (mostly just arrows in vanilla)
 - Reduce Cooldown
   - Decreases the cooldown when the shield is disabled (if you have all of the points in this, the shield can't be disabled)

+### Magnet
+- Item Speed
+  - Increases how fast items are pulled in
+- Range
+- Pull Xp
+  - Allows the magnet to pull in experience orbs
+- Pull Mobs
+  - Allows the magnet to pull in mobs
+  - Can be disabled with shift + mode switch key
+- Filter
+  - Adds the ability to whitelist and blacklist which items are picked up
+- Instant Pickup
+  - Items are not dragged to you, they are just picked up immediately

 ### All Armor
 - Protection